 When a patient first arrives at the hospital, injury score systems are used to assess how urgent the need of interventions to a patient is.
 There are several injury score systems: Injury Severity Score (ISS), New Injury Severity Score (NISS), Revised Trauma Score (RTS) and Trauma and Injury Severity Score (TRISS).

-ISS is an anatomical scoring system providing an overall score for patients with multiple injuries.
+ISS is an anatomical scoring system providing an overall severity score for patients with multiple injuries.
 Each injury is assigned an abbreviated injury scale (AIS) score and is allocated to one of six body regions.
 The three most severely injured body regions have their scores squared and added together to produce an ISS score between 0 and 75.
 If an injury is assigned an AIS of 6 the ISS score is automatically assigned to 75.
 Major trauma is considered when ISS > 15.
 The major drawback of ISS is that it only considers one injury for each body region.
 Therefore, if several severe injuries are in the same body region, they are not accounted for.
 NISS counters the problem of ISS being the sum of the squares of the three most severe injuries, regardless of body region injured.
 NISS is therefore equal to or higher than ISS.

-RTS is a physiological scoring system scored from the data obtained in the first set of data obtained on the patient and consists of Glasgow Coma Scale (GCS), respiratory rate and systolic blood pressure.
+RTS is a physiological scoring system calculated from the patients vital signs; Glasgow Coma Scale (GCS), respiratory rate and systolic blood pressure.
 RTS is heavily weighted towards GCS compared to respiratory rate and systolic blood pressure.
 It has been demonstrated to show accuracy at predicting death.
 Each of the mentioned variables get a corresponding code value between 0 and 4 based on the value of GCS, RR and SBP.
 The formula for RTS is RTS = (0.9368 x GCS code value) + (0.7326 x SBP code value) + (0.2908 x RR code value) (12).

 TRISS has a maximum prediction in outcome when compared with the other scores.
 The score determines the probability of survival based on a formula consisting of ISS, RTS and the patient’s age.
 TRISS is therefore both an anatomical and physiological scoring system (13).